Quinceañeras in the time of Covid-19: A coming-of-age celebration marches on

 “Viva México!” he said, prompting cheers and applause.

-After dinner was served, Ashley’s father, Ricardo Servin, removed the pink Vans she had worn to the party and replaced it with a pair of sand-colored stilettos — in representation that she would walk back home that night as a young woman.
+After dinner was served, Ashley’s father, Ricardo Servin, removed the pink Vans she had worn to the party and replaced them with a pair of sand-colored stilettos — in representation that she would walk back home that night as a young woman.

 For some families, the tradition is so important that they are holding quinceañeras a year late, when their daughters are turning 16.